“I felt stuck, tired, and uninspired.”

 Image of Monique Ross

 Fed up with riding the burnout roller coaster in her career, Monique Ross knew that something had to change.
 And since she was making the change anyway, why not make it something wild?
-Here's how she got comfortable with being a beginner, and discovered lasting transformation on the way to work she loves.
+Here's how she got comfortable with being a beginner, and how her shift is panning out two years on.

 What work were you doing previously?